BrannenGH/BlazorDomConfiguration/README.md

 ### How to Setup the Blazor project

-Add the following PackageReference to your csproj.
+Add the [NuGet package](https://www.nuget.org/packages/Fario.Extensions.Configuration) to your csproj, and then add the following to `Startup.ConfigureServices`:

-This library requires the use of the [IJSInProcessRuntime](https://docs.microsoft.com/en-us/dotnet/api/microsoft.jsinterop.ijsinprocessruntime) to access the DOM to extract the <meta> tags.
-This can normally be found in the IServiceCollection that gets passed to ConfigureServices at configuration time.

 ```C#
 public void ConfigureServices(IServiceCollection services)